stefan6419846/pip-licenses-cli/USAGE.md

 0
 ```

+#### Option: collect\-all\-failures

+If set, collects all license failures and reports them after processing all packages.
+Defaults to throwing an error after first failure.

 ### pyproject.toml support

 All command-line options for `pip-licenses` can be configured using the `pyproject.toml` file under the `[tool.pip-licenses]` section.